danielbush/js-boilerplates/README.md

 Note this `master` branch is practically empty.
 To use or modify the templates you need to checkout one of the other branches.

+### Long-running branches

-The current branch topology looks like this:
+The current branch topology for long running branches is:

 ```
 node/master